Wed 4 Mar 2026 08:50-16:35

 • Addressing unconnected device challenges through expanded IBMS training opportunities

-Dr Sharman Harris, Consultant Clinical Scientist and Clinical Lead for POCT at Stockport
+Dr Sharman Harris, Consultant Clinical Scientist and Clinical POCT Lead, Stockport NHS Foundation Trust

 Questions and answers with your speakers